sriniip/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 ## Redact raw message content

-You can redact specific plain text by configuring regular expressions to define content to be removed.
+API Gateway uses the `pcrepattern` ([PCRE](https://www.pcre.org/original/doc/html/pcrepattern.html)) regular expression engine.
+You can redact specific plain text by configuring regular expressions to define the content to be removed.
 The following shows a configuration example:

 ```
 <RawRedactor>